aohorodnyk/aohorodnyk.com/content/post/2021-01-03-binary-flags.md

 * I understand all limitations

 ## Conclusion
-As we can see, as usual, we do not have *silver bullet* for all use cases and systems.
-But the provided list of implementations can help to find the best solution for a specific project.
+As we can see, as usual, we do not have a *silver bullet* for all use cases and systems.
+But the provided list of implementations can help find the best solution for a specific project.

 If you want to use the most efficient option in [Go](https://golang.org), I would suggest checking [Go implementation of binary flags for various types](https://github.com/aohorodnyk/binflags).